theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaprok.md

     ??? task "`VirulenceFinder`: Virulence gene identification"

-        VirulenceFinder in TheiaProk is only run on assembly files due to issues regarding discordant results when using read files on the web application versus the command line.
+        VirulenceFinder in TheiaProk is only run on assembly files due to issues regarding discordant results when using read files on the web application versus the command-line.

         !!! techdetails "VirulenceFinder Technical Details"